 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dudley - Montrose is worth considering.

-The education level of Dudley - Montrose citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.52% of adults 25 and older in Dudley - Montrose have a college degree.
+The percentage of adults in Dudley - Montrose who are college-educated is close to the national average for all communities of 21.84%: 19.52% of the adults in Dudley - Montrose have a bachelor's degree or advanced degree.

 The per capita income in Dudley - Montrose in 2022 was $28,470, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,880 for a family of four.
 However, Dudley - Montrose contains both very wealthy and poor people as well.